SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

   use passwords or any other secrets in the configuration at some point of time like in mysql we have password Roboshop@, so we have SSM Parameter store, services will refer this.
-- For example in aws cloud, EC2 is a service and if this EC2 wants to retrieve the configuration or passwords which are present in the SSM Parameter, then this EC2 must have access to that SSM right ? for that only we give roles to the EC2 in IAM.
-Second thing is here we are using ansible to provision servers, so ansible should pull the configuration or passwords whatever present in the SSM Parameter, which is present in aws, then ansible should connect to the aws first, that means ansible should download "boto3 and botocore python" modules.
+- For example in aws cloud, EC2 is a service and if this EC2 wants to retrieve the configuration or passwords which are present in the SSM Parameter, then this EC2 must have access to that SSM right ?
+For that only we give roles to the EC2 in IAM.
+Second thing is here we are using ansible to provision servers, so ansible should pull the configuration or passwords whatever present in the SSM Parameter, which is present in aws, then ansible should connect to the aws first, that means ansible should download boto3 and botocore python modules.
 Third thing is ansible-server should also have IAM role (or) IAM policy to PULL the configuration or passwords from the AWS.
 If these 3 things are there, we can implement vault.
 - IAM role we have given in the code is iam_instance_profile = role-name, present this role has full admin access, later we can restrict in IAM concepts.
-- We store passwords in SSM Parameter by manual only not automated.
+- We store passwords in SSM Parameter manually not automated.
-- So first store the password in SSM Paramater, for example we have root_password in mysql right ? so store that and naming should be "roboshop/dev/msql_root_pass" and use "secure string" and value should be the password itself "Roboshop@1", so here ansible should retrieve this password, for that we have a syntax called "lookup" put this syntax in the ansible-roles, where ever this password is there.
+- So first store the password in SSM Paramater, for example we have root_password in mysql right ?
+Store that and naming should be roboshop/dev/msql_root_pass & select secure string & value should be the password itself Roboshop@1, so here ansible should retrieve this password, for that we have a syntax called "lookup" put this syntax in the ansible-roles, where ever this password is there.
 - If you go manually like ansible.builtin.command/shell there is one disadvantage, there will be no idempotence behaviour, thats why mostly use module only.
 If there is no official modules from ansible, we